 Accessing the French dictionaries

 Antidote opens its French dictionaries automatically when you type a non-ambiguous French word in the headword field.
 You can also open them yourself from any of the English dictionaries by clicking on the French button located above the list of dictionaries.
 Depending on how you have chosen to configure the button, it will either take you from the English entry to that of its French translation, or will perform a search in the French dictionaries for words that are graphically similar to the English headword.
-The settings for the button are described below and are accessible from the General panel of the Interface settings or the shortcut Alt + click.
+The settings for the button are described in the Interface Settings section and are accessible from the General panel of the Interface settings or the shortcut Alt + click.
 If the button is configured to take you to a translation and multiple translations are possible, a chevron will appear on the right of the French button.
 Clicking on that chevron will give you a choice of which entry to show.
 The default entry is the one with the highest frequency.

 Instant search menu